 Work Closely with your Landscaping Contractor

 But the most important thing a homeowner who wants to have an outdoor kitchen on a budget can do is definitely to listen to and work closely with their landscaping contractor.
-The contractor you hired brings with them their extensive knowledge on designing and building outdoor kitchens.
-They’ll be familiar with any permits and buildings codes that your design must follow.
+The contractor you hired brings with them their extensive knowledge of designing and building outdoor kitchens.
+They’ll be familiar with any permits and building codes that your design must follow.
 They might also have connections to distributors of materials and appliances.